rubenphilipp/bp-text/python/docs/source/index.rst

 tokenizing the PDF-text) and generating new material from the source text(s).

 This project has been initially created for the project *the prospect of its own undoing* (working title) by Fabian Bentrup and Ruben Philipp.

+This project uses Flair (https://flairnlp.github.io) to analyze text.
+By default, it uses some rather large (i.e. ~3G) models which will be loaded when first installed in an environment.
+For more information see esp. the doc for the `text` module.

 .. note::